-Endovelle should not be used in the presence of any of the conditions listed below, which are partially derived from information on other progestogen-only preparations.
-Should any of the conditions appear during the use of Endovelle, treatment must be discontinued immediately.
+Dimetrum should not be used in the presence of any of the conditions listed below, which are partially derived from information on other progesterone-only preparations.
+Should any of the conditions appear during the use of Dimetrum, treatment must be discontinued immediately.

-- Active venous thromboembolic disorder - Arterial and cardiovascular disease, present or in history (e.g. myocardial infarction, cerebrovascular accident, ischemic heart disease) - Diabetes mellitus with vascular involvement - Presence or history of severe hepatic disease as long as liver function values have not returned to normal - Presence or history of liver tumors (benign or malignant) - Known or suspected sex hormone-dependent malignancies - Undiagnosed vaginal bleeding - Hypersensitivity to the active substance or to any of the excipients
+- active venous thromboembolic disorder - arterial and cardiovascular disease, past or present (e.g. myocardial infarction, cerebrovascular accident, ischemic heart disease) - diabetes mellitus with vascular involvement - presence or history of severe hepatic disease as long as liver function values have not returned to normal - presence or history of liver tumors (benign or malignant) - known or suspected sex hormone-dependent malignancies - undiagnosed vaginal bleeding - hypersensitivity to the active substance or to any of the excipients listed in Section 6.1

-4.4 Special warnings and precautions for use
+4.4 Special warnings and precautions for use Warnings

-Before starting Endovelle treatment, pregnancy must be excluded (see 'Pregnancy and Lactation').
+Before starting Dimetrum treatment, pregnancy must be excluded (see 'Pregnancy and Lactation').
 During treatment, patients are advised to use non-hormonal methods of contraception (e.g. barrier method) if contraception is required.

-Pregnancies that occur among users of progestogen-only preparations used for contraception (eg. minipill) are more likely to be ectopic than are pregnancies among users of combined oral contraceptives.
-Therefore, in women with a history of extrauterine pregnancy or an impairment of tube function, the use of Endovelle should be decided on only after carefully weighing the benefits against the risks.
+Pregnancies that occur among users of progestogen-only preparations used for contraception (e.g. minipill) are more likely to be ectopic than are pregnancies among users of combined oral contraceptives.
+Therefore, in women with a history of extrauterine pregnancy or an impairment of tube function, the use of Dimetrum should be decided on only after carefully weighing the benefits against the risks.

-As Endovelle is a progestogen-only preparation, it can be assumed that special warnings and special precautions for use of other progestogen-only preparations are also valid for the use of Endovelle although not all of the warnings and precautions are based on respective findings in the clinical studies with Endovelle.
+As Dimetrum is a progestogen-only preparation, it can be assumed that special warnings and special precautions for use of other progestogen-only preparations are also valid for the use of Dimetrum although not all of the warnings and precautions are based on respective findings in the clinical studies with Dimetrum.

-If any of the conditions/risk factors mentioned below is present or deteriorates, an individual risk-benefit analysis should be done before Endovelle is started or continued.
+If any of the conditions/risk factors mentioned below is present or deteriorates, an individual risk-benefit analysis should be done before Dimetrum is started or continued.

-Circulatory disorders
+• Circulatory disorders

 From epidemiological studies there is little evidence for an association between progestogen-only preparations and an increased risk of myocardial infarction or cerebral thromboembolism.
-The risk of cardiovascular and cerebral events is rather related to increasing age, hypertension, and smoking.
+Rather, the risk of cardiovascular and cerebral events is related to increasing age, hypertension, and smoking.
 In women with hypertension the risk of stroke may be slightly enhanced by progestogen-only preparations.

-Some studies indicate that there may be a slightly, but not statistically significant increased risk of venous thromboembolism (deep venous thrombosis, pulmonary embolism) associated with the use of progestogen-only preparations.
+Some studies indicate that there may be a slightly increased risk of venous thromboembolism (deep venous thrombosis, pulmonary embolism) associated with the use of progestogen-only preparations.
 Generally recognized risk factors for venous thromboembolism (VTE) include a positive personal or family history (VTE in a sibling or a parent at a relatively early age), age, obesity, prolonged immobilization, major surgery or major trauma.
-In case of long-term immobilization it is advisable to discontinue the use of Endovelle (in the case of elective surgery at least four weeks in advance) and not to resume treatment until two weeks after complete remobilization.
+In case of long-term immobilization it is advisable to discontinue the use of Dimetrum (in the case of elective surgery at least four weeks in advance) and not to resume treatment until two weeks after complete remobilization.